 Concerns over pace of recovery have deepened

-Real Economy: With ‘Unlock 4.0’ guidelines in place from September and Unlock 5.0 from October, the pace of contraction in the Index of Industrial Production (IIP) is expected to reduce further with the relaxation of COVID-19 restrictions.
-The index is expected to post negative growth during September and rebound to the positive territory from the month of October.
-The pent-up and festival-related demand would provide traction across industrial activity.
-However, in the meantime, Dun & Bradstreet expects IIP to have fallen by (-) 5% - (-) 4% during September 2020.
+Real Economy: With ‘Unlock 4.0’ from September, the pace of contraction in the Index of Industrial Production (IIP) is expected to reduce further.
+The pent-up demand and re-start of small businesses and street vendors along with medium and large firms is likely to drive demand for industrial goods.
+The index is expected to rebound to the positive territory from the month of October.
+However, in the meantime, Dun & Bradstreet expects IIP to have fallen by (-) 4% - (-) 3% during August 2020.

 Price Scenario: Inflationary pressures continued to prevail in the month of September as the pent-up demand is expected to keep the prices elevated.
 Even as inflation for food articles has abated under the Consumer Price Index (CPI), certain categories of food articles such as pulses, vegetables, egg, meat and fish products under Wholesale Price Index (WPI) continue to be high.
 Dun & Bradstreet expects the CPI inflation to be in the range of 6.3% - 6.5% and WPI inflation to be in the range of 0.7% - 0.9% during September 2020.